To: Rocky Mountain Elk Foundation Volunteers, Habitat Partners and Friends

 Re: 2013 RMEF Bugle Days Rendezvous September 13, 14, 15 USFS Day Lake Picnic Area near Clam Lake, WI

 The Wisconsin RMEF State Leadership team invites you to experience “elk camp” at the RMEF Bugle Days Rendezvous, headquartered at the USFS Day Lake Campground, near Clam Lake, WI.
 We are excited to bring you an opportunity to enjoy the fellowship and camaraderie of elk camp among your RMEF friends, a taste of the great outdoors and the sites and sounds of bugling Wisconsin bull elk!
 Highlights include:

-•DNR/RMEF project to enhance elk management •Campfire cookout and camaraderie at the Day Lake picnic area (and camping) •Guided tours of the Wisconsin elk range by DNR biologists •Saturday night dinner with Wisconsin elk update by DNR Elk Biologist, Laine Stowell
+• DNR/RMEF project to enhance elk management • Campfire cookout and camaraderie at the Day Lake picnic area (and camping) • Guided tours of the Wisconsin elk range by DNR biologists • Saturday night dinner catered by “The Original” Famous Dave’s BBQ with Wisconsin elk update by DNR Elk Biologist, Laine Stowell.

 Clam Lake is located in northern Wisconsin, generally:

 • From Milwaukee: 325 miles • From Madison: 280 miles • From La Crosse: 200 miles • From Green Bay: 230 miles • From Wausau: 140 miles

 Our RMEF weekend headquarters will be the USFS Day Lake Picnic area, just one mile North West of Clam Lake on County Highway M.

 There are 52 campsites available at Day Lake and each has a parking spur, fire ring, picnic table, and tent pad.
 The RMEF will have campsites reserved; camping fees are $14/day.
 RMEF group meetings, campfire and dinner will be held at the nearby Day Lake picnic area.